Ensenada Mexico: Experience the Best of Baja California

 Another exciting collection is the Russian Community Museum, which shows facets of the life of the small Russian community settled in the area at the beginning of the 20th century.

-Although it is not a huge city, Ensenada is distinguished by its cosmopolitanism, evidenced by its museums and cultural institutions, theaters, and art galleries.
+Although not a huge city, Ensenada is distinguished by its cosmopolitanism, evidenced by its museums and cultural institutions, theaters, and art galleries.

 Another gallery of interest in Ensenada Mexico is Los Arcos Art Studio and Gallery, located on Carrera Punta Banda in Ejido Esteban Cantú.

-This park is another of the rare wooded areas of the arid Baja California peninsula, located in the municipality of Ensenada, about 90 km from the municipal capital.
+This park is another of the rare wooded areas of the arid Baja California peninsula near Ensenada.

-Its main fauna species are the bighorn sheep and mule deer, both of which are endangered.
+Its main fauna species are the endangered bighorn sheep and mule deer.

 One of the most picturesque places worth visiting is the Fish & Seafood Market, located near the north side of the Malecon (boardwalk).